bluesky-astronomy/astronomy-feeds/README.md

 # Astronomy feeds on Bluesky

-Python module powered by [The AT Protocol SDK for Python](https://atproto.blue) for crawling the [Bluesky](https://bsky.app) firehose of posts and finding all that match criteria specified by the Astronomy feeds.
+A multiprocess Python module for ingesting operations from the [Bluesky](https://bsky.app) firehose.
+Powered by [the AT Protocol SDK](https://atproto.blue).

-This module was originally based on MarshalX's [bluesky-feed-generator](https://github.com/MarshalX/bluesky-feed-generator), but differs in its approach to multiprocessing (which is AWS-compatible) and in how it implements watchdog functionality to detect crashed subprocesses.
+This module was originally based on MarshalX's [bluesky-feed-generator](https://github.com/MarshalX/bluesky-feed-generator), but includes some extra optimizations (although its main bottleneck is still Python multiprocessing overhead.)

 ## About the Astronomy feeds